dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   Returns:

   - `boolean` Returns `false` if failed.
+## Function ac.onReplay(callback)
+Sets a callback which will be called when replay activates, deactivates or jumps around when active (could be good, for things, to clear out particles).

+  Parameters:

+  1. `callback`: `fun(event: 'start'|'stop'|'jump')`

+  Returns:

+  - `ac.Disposable`
 ## Function ac.onCarJumped(carIndex, callback)
 Sets a callback which will be called when a car teleports somewhere or its state gets reset.